Mother Mother (2014 film)

 Mother Mother (我的媽媽 (Wǒ De Māma)) is a 2014 Taiwanese television film.
 Starring Ruby Lin alongside Kao Ying Hsuan, it is the 2nd television film produced by Lin.

-It first aired on the Public Television Service (PTS) on 31 May 2014.
+It first aired on Public Television Service (PTS) on 31 May 2014.

 Plot

-Yu Rou (Ruby Lin), a struggling mother who takes extreme measures in ensuring her daughter Xiao Hong (Ni Ni), who is diagnosed with Bardet–Biedl syndrome, to have good health.
-While working as a part-time taxi driver, Yu Rou eavesdrops on a conversation about the easy life of a rich man's mistress and decides to seduce the rich-but-impotent Jin Xiao Jie (Edison Huang)...
+Yu Rou (Ruby Lin), a struggling mother who takes extreme measures in ensuring her daughter Xiao Hong (Ni Ni), who is diagnosed with Bardet–Biedl syndrome, has good health.
+While working as a part-time taxi driver, Yu Rou eavesdrops on a conversation about the easy life of a rich man's mistress and decides to seduce the rich-but-impotent Jin Xiao Jie (Edison Huang).